|Muhlenkamp Fund||Distribution Information for 2021|

-Distributions are payable in one of two ways:
+Distributions are payable in one of three ways:

-1. You may elect to receive a check for the amount of the distribution.
+1. You may elect to receive a check/ACH for the amount of the distribution.

 2. You may elect Automatic Reinvestment of Distributions, which will generate the purchase of additional Fund shares.

-On the Ex-Dividend Date,and distributions cause the Fund’s NAV per to decrease by the amount of the distribution.
+On the Ex-Dividend Date, capital gains and dividend distributions cause the Fund’s NAV per share to decrease by the amount of the distribution.
 This is not due to performance, but reflects the fact that you will have more shares in your account—or have received a check—due to the distribution.
-If you reinvest and distributions, your account value will not change, you will simply have more shares at a lower price per .
+If you reinvest capital gains and dividend distributions, your account value will not change, you will simply have more shares at a lower price per share.